mmshahria/GlassboardTech-API-Reference/Subscriptions/GET List Subscriptions.md

 > A capital call is the process by which a fund/deal manager asks the fund/deal investors/subscribers to contribute their pro rata portion of their fund commitments.

 <strong>page<strong> `number`
-The total number of page.
+The current page of results returned for the API call.
 This can be specified as a query string parameter.

 <strong>perPage<strong> `number`
-The total count of subscriptions returned per page.
+The number of subscriptions or results returned per page.
 This can be specified as a query string parameter.

 <strong>totalCount<strong> `number`
 Total count of the subscriptions returned.